jiajunhe98/Hackathon-2021/README.md

 ![image](https://github.com/hejj16/Hackathon-2021/blob/main/Plot/Multiple.PNG)

 ### 3.2 The necessity of Secondary Structure
-Besides, we explored the necessity of Secondary Structure
+Besides, we explored the necessity of Secondary Structure, and actually found that it is unnecessary for our task.

+We bulid 2 models, one with SS, one without SS, results are as follows:

 ## 4 Conclusions and Discussions
 - Better feature engineering yields better results.
 Transformer embedding is better than simple one-hot ecoding in our task.